CaoSY/PittCompMethods/README.md

 # PittCompMethods
-This is a assignment repository for Computational Methods at Pitt
+This is an assignment repository for Computational Methods at Pitt